Privacy Policy

 Our service can be used by private search engines to render our data in a completely private way:

-• We support the use of an NGINX proxy, so that all data requests and responses to our server are made via a proxy.
-This is something you will have to set up on your end – detailed instructions can be found in our documentation.
+We support the use of a proxy, so that all data requests and responses to our server are made via a proxy.
+This is something that will have to set up on your end – detailed instructions can be found in our documentation.

-• We allow all our assets and all third party images, audio and data requests to be proxied.
-You can set your own proxy URL for each of these within your search engine's settings page.
+We allow all our assets and all third party images, audio and data requests to be proxied.
+You can set your own proxy URL for each of these by configuring your Search Expander settings.

-• By default, we use proximity steering to serve our data from the closest server to your user.
-However, we also allow your users to specify that all our data is served from our EU-server.
+By default, we use proximity steering to serve our data from the closest server to your user.
+However, we also allow your users to specify that all our data is served from our US or EU-server.

 What if I email you?

-If you email us, we will store your email within our email client.
+If you email us, we will store your email on our email server.
 This obviously includes your email address.

 This privacy policy is subject to change as we add and modify the features on Search Expander.